Murray (bicycle company): Bicycle manufacturing

 In June 1988, the Murray Ohio Manufacturing Company was acquired by the British investment group Tomkins plc.
-In 1996, Murray Inc., one of the last major U.S. bicycle producers along with Huffy Bicycle and Roadmaster (formerly AMF), received a major blow when U.S. courts ruled that imports from China were not a "material threat" to U.S. companies.
+In 1996, Murray Inc., one of the last major U.S. bicycle producers along with Huffy Bicycles and Roadmaster (formerly AMF), received a major blow when U.S. courts ruled that imports from China were not a "material threat" to U.S. companies.
 Within three years, Huffy, Roadmaster and Murray ceased manufacture of bicycles in the United States.

 In 1998, Murray moved bicycle production from Lawrenceburg to a non-union factory in Mississippi.
 Production of all U.S.-made bicycles halted in 1999.
-In 2000, the Murray brand was acquired by Pacific Cycle, a U.S. distributor of bicycles produced in Taiwan and the People's Republic of China.
+In 2000, the Murray brand was acquired by Pacific Cycle, a U.S. distributor of bicycles produced in Taiwan an Mainland China.
 Murray has since been used as a brand for imported Chinese bicycles sold by Pacific Cycle.
 Pacific Cycle was later acquired by Dorel Industries, and then Pon Holdings.

 Lawn and garden equipment

 Murray also manufactured lawn and garden equipment.
 In June 1988, Murray was acquired by Tomkins plc of Great Britain.
 In 1993, the new company purchased the Noma brand of lawn and garden equipment.
 It manufactured under a variety of brands, including for other companies.
 Murray made all "502" and "536" model prefix product that was sold under the Craftsman name at Sears.
-(AMF and Western Tool made "536" product as well, but they were absorbed by Murray).
+(AMF and Western Tool, which were absorbed by Murray, made "536" product as well).
 Murray licensed the Stanley brand and produced lawn and garden mowers and snow blowers sold at Wal-Mart and other retailers.
 The machines were built at the former bicycle facility in Lawrenceburg.

 The Murray brand was acquired by Briggs & Stratton in 2004.
 On August 30, 2005, Lawrenceburg produced its last lawnmower, closing on September 30, 2005.